yash44444/BookingHotel/README.md

 ## How to test PWA
 * PWAs should meet the requirements of a PWA such as working on HTTPS, being responsive, being installable.
-* PWAs API calls should be thoroughly tested until consistent benahour is attained.
+* PWAs API calls should be thoroughly tested until consistent behaviour is attained.
 * PWAs should be responsive and work well on different devices.
 Test the PWA on various screen sizes, operating systems, and browsers.
 * PWAs should work offline or in a low-quality network environment.
 Test the PWA in offline mode, and see how it performs.
 * PWAs should be installable on the device’s home screen.